The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 Congratulations!
 You’ve just welcomed a new furry family member into your home!

 Bringing home a new dog, whether a puppy, a rescue, or a rehomed adult, is an exciting, emotional, and sometimes overwhelming experience for both humans and dogs.
-During this major adjustment period, many dog owners find the 3-3-3 rule helpful for understanding their dog’s emotional state.
-With this framework, new owners can set realistic expectations, better interpret early behaviours, and help make the transition into a new home smoother for everyone involved.
+During this major adjustment period, many dog owners find the 3-3-3 Guideline helpful for understanding their dog’s emotional state.
+With this rule-of-thumb, new owners can set realistic expectations, better interpret early behaviours, and help make the transition into a new home smoother for everyone involved.

-What Is the 3-3-3 Rule for Dogs?
+What Is the 3-3-3 Guideline for Dogs?

 3 days to decompress and recover from stress